06 Safeguarding children, young people and vulnerable adults policy

 clearly between an allegation, a concern about quality of care or practice and complaints.

-abuse of children or a young person in the setting.
+children or a young person in the setting.

-- There are procedures in place for reporting safeguarding
+- There are procedures in place for reporting

-concerns where a child may meet the s17 definition of a child in need (Children Act 1989) and/or where a child may be at risk of significant harm, and to enable staff to make decisions about
+safeguarding concerns where a child may meet the s17 definition of a child in need (Children Act 1989) and/or where a child may be at risk of significant harm, and to enable staff to make decisions

-appropriate referrals using local published threshold documents.
+about appropriate referrals using local published threshold documents.

-abuse of a vulnerable adult in the setting.
+vulnerable adult in the setting.

 - There are procedures in place in relation to escalating